openeuler-mirror/stratovirt/docs/config_guidebook.md

 -device virtio-balloon-pci,bus=pcie.0,addr=0x4.0x0,id=balloon-0[,deflate-on-oom=true|false][,free-page-reporting=true|false][,multifunction=on|off]
 ```

-Note: avoid using balloon devices and vfio devices together.
+Note: avoid using balloon devices and vfio devices together, balloon device is invalid when memory is hugepages.
+The balloon memory size must be an integer multiple of guest page size.

 ### 2.8 Virtio-rng
 Virtio rng is a paravirtualized random number generator device, it provides a hardware rng device to the guest.